pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

 > Ayoub (2025) PhaseSCA: ATmega328 Dataset, Zenodo.
 DOI:
 > XX.XXXX/zenodo.XXXXXXXX.
 URL: <https://zenodo.org/records/XXXXXXXX>

+> [!TIP]
+> If you have a limited time and/or space, you can only download the nRF52 dataset, as this is the smallest one and the one we will use for the step-by-step guide.

 > [!WARNING]
 > Downloaded compressed datasets are of a total size of around 100 GB:
 > - 7.6G    `14800633.zip` (unzipped to `24-07-04_nrf52-ref.tar.bz2`)